-In February 2001, Mayhew joined the Lions’ front office as senior director of football administration/staff counsel.
-He was promoted to senior vice president of football administration/legal affairs on February 3, 2003 affairs, and on October 14, 2004, he was appointed senior vice president and assistant general manager.
+Mayhew originally joined the Lions’ front office in February, 2001, as senior director of football administration/staff counsel.
+He was promoted to senior vice president of football administration/legal affairs on February 3, 2003, and on October 14, 2004, he was appointed senior vice president and assistant general manager.

 Along with free agency and the draft, Mayhew utilizes every resource, including trades and the league’s waiver wire process, year-round to improve the team’s roster from top to bottom.

-Significant change to the team’s roster over the past three seasons underscores Mayhew’s 24/7 philosophy and approach to improving the team’s roster.
-The 2011 opening day active roster included only 10 players (81 percent turnover) remaining with the club from 2008, including six starters.
+Significant change to the team’s roster over the past four seasons underscores Mayhew’s 24/7 philosophy and approach to improving the team’s roster.
+Only three players remain from the 2008 roster when Mayhew began overseeing its development.

-Two of Mayhew’s trades generated additional first round draft picks in 2009 and 2010.
+Since assuming the organization’s top football position in October, 2008, Mayhew has completed 27 trades involving veteran players and draft picks.
+Two of Mayhew’s trades generated additional first-round draft picks in 2009 and 2010.
 It marked the first time in franchise history that the Lions have made two selections in the first round of the draft in back-to-back seasons.
-Those additional picks allowed the Lions to draft TE Brandon Pettigrew with the 20th pick in the 2009 NFL Draft and RB Jahvid Best with the 30th pick in the 2010 NFL Draft.

 BUILDING THE CORE